ArendPeter/GameMakerGuide/docs/16_Platformer_SideProjects/1_Runner.md

 1. Update ``oPlayer`` to move vertically (jump + gravity + vertical collisions)
 1. Update ``oPlayer`` to die when they hit spikes
 1. Update camera to follow the player (I have the camera offset so that the player can see more ahead)
+1. Add some parallax if you want 😊
 </details>

 # How do I make the rotation effect?